VOL. IV - CHAPTER 11

 So by 1891 the family were living at Sandhill Farm.
 The entry includes, James Veness aged 48, farmer and butcher, his wife Margaret aged 54, daughters Jane aged 22, Edith aged 17 and Bertha aged 15 and son William Veness aged 19, a butcher.
 Also included are Rebena Veness, granddaughter, aged 4, born Sussex and Mary Roberts, a married woman aged 50 and described as a 'sister'.
 It is not known where Mary Selina was at the time.

-James Veness died on 13 September 1898 at The Common, Hooe.
+James Veness died aged 56 on 13 September 1898 at The Common, Hooe.
 Aged 56 he is described as a master butcher.
 The cause of death is given as 'mortus coutis exhaustion'.
 The informant was his daughter Edith Maria Veness who was still living at home at the time.
 He was buried on 16 September 1898 at Hooe

 In his will dated 19 May 1870 James writes